Indication and Limitations of Use

-Vectibix® (panitumumab) is for treating patients with wild-type RAS metastatic colorectal cancer (cancer that has spread outside of the colon and rectum).
+Vectibix® is indicated for treating adult patients with wild-type RAS metastatic colorectal cancer (cancer that has spread outside the colon and rectum).
 RAS status is determined by an FDA-approved test.
 Wild-type RAS is a cancer without mutations in the KRAS and NRAS genes.

 Vectibix® can be used: